Where is the sustainable yield in DeFi?

 Rates on Aave for ETH are currently 0.58% For Supply APY, and 5.35% for Stable Borrow APY.
 Theoretically, Borrow APY (stable) should always remain above the rate that protocols can earn from staking (risk free yield).
 As yield for Layer One assets declines at the staking level over time, borrow rates should come down, which will in turn cause supply rates to drop on heavily trafficked assets.

 Rates on both USDC deposit and borrowing are trending down to historical lows.
 On a 6 month time frame, deposit rates are down from 3%+ on 12/31 to 0.91% now.
 Borrow rates have decreased from almost 4% at the end of the year to just over 2% now.

 Here lies an important question for crypto investors to face- Why lend stablecoins for a 2% annualized rate of return, with stablecoin and protocol tail risks, when a money market fund or 10Y is yielding the same, with a guarantee of safety?

 Perpetual Swap Positioning:

 Non-zero funding rates also create yield opportunities – a market maker is able to sell swaps to investors with bullish sentiment, go short the spot token to hedge beta exposure, and pocket yield.
-As an example, ETH annualized funding on dYdX is ~17%, meaning that longs are paying shorts 17% annually for the right to have ETH token-margined positions.
+As an example, ETH annualized funding (currently, on 11/9) on dYdX is ~-57%, meaning that shorts are paying longs 57% annually for the right to have ETH token-margined positions.

 As investors want increasing positive exposure to assets, they’re more willing to pay higher rates on borrows (as potential for gain far outweighs funding).
-Conversely, in bear markets, investors will pay higher rates to take short positions on tokens.
-The ebb-and-flow of this relationship is most readily seen through funding rates.
+Conversely, in bear markets, investors will pay higher rates to take short positions on token, which we’re seeing as macro volatility sends rates lower.

 Active vs. Passive Yield: